Leadership team & SAB

 Engineered 20,000+ human antibodies targeting 1,000+ unique antigens. ~300 scientific publications and 200+ scientific presentations.
 Patents: 39 granted, 43 filed, 100+ disclosed.

-MD, Chief Medical Officer, Co-Founder
+MD, Chief Medical Officer

 Social